🎯 Black-Box Uncertainty Quantification#

 [8]:

-response sampled_responses prompt exact_match cosine_sim semantic_negentropy
+response sampled_responses prompt cosine_sim semantic_negentropy noncontradiction

-## 3. Evaluate Hallucination Detection Performance
+3. Evaluate Hallucination Detection Performance#

 [9]:

-result_df["answer"] = svamp.answer
+result_df["answer"] = popqa["answer"]

 result_df.head(5)